tom-deman/linux-server/README.md

 # How I did it

-I used Vmware Fusion to build my server and client.
+I use Vmware Fusion to build my server and client.
 The server is an Ubuntu Server and the client is a Linux Mint.

 <br>